 This species is commonly known as the Strawberry Tree after its small fruitlets, which resemble alpine strawberries in appearance.
-The flavour is not strawberry-like though, it is quite bland, but with a hint of tropical fruit.
-The fruitlets should be left to ripen on the tree, and is ready when it falls to the ground.
+The flavour is not strawberry-like though, it is quite bland, but with a hint of tropical fruit flavours.
+The fruitlets should be left to ripen on the tree, and are ready when they fall to the ground.

 Arbutus are mainly grown for their ornamental appeal.
 They are small spreading evergreen trees, with large dark green leaves (rather like laurel leaves) and attractive peeling bark.